 “As the American Academy of Sleep Medicine research showed, meditating in the morning is proven to help test subjects sleep at night.
 You’re creating a conscious neuro-pathway to relaxation, a buffer against stress, and a profound sense of presence that will help you sleep better in the evening.”

-Remember, food isn’t just food – it’s information.
-And the types of food that you eat, along with the nutrients they contain (or lack thereof), automatically incite processes that determine what your body, health, and sleep will look like.
+Food isn’t just food – it’s also information.
+The nutritional content of the food you consume (or lack thereof), stimulate internal processes that determine what your body, health, and sleep will look like.